tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:sex is EMPTY; COMPLIANT if the value of dwc:sex is in the bdq:sourceAuthority; otherwise NOT_COMPLIANT.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:sex is bdq:Empty; COMPLIANT if the value of dwc:sex is in the bdq:sourceAuthority; otherwise NOT_COMPLIANT.

 ### Information Elements